phil-rice/Phils-Blog/_posts/2015-11-10-The-Use-Of-Scala-AnyVals-In-High-Performance-Code.markdown

 This is just an alternative implementation of the standard :: list in Scala.
 The first 32 bits represent the data value in the list, and the second 32 bits point to the tail of the list.
 The major difference is that each OTT is now consuming 8 bytes instead of the original 800 or the much improved 60.
 This has lost the mileage storage (which would roughly double memory consumption), and experiments showed it was marginally quicker to recalculate it (by walking the list) than to store it.
+The 'Either' and the 'Option' are handled almost invisibly by the Tag fields.

 It is worth pointing out that due to the Type Classes this data representation is invisible to the algorithmic code.
 The old data structures can be swapped in and out without any problems.